More than 600 Singaporeans evacuated from Hat Yai amid floods in southern Thai city: MFA

 Sign up now: Get ST's newsletters delivered to your inbox

-PHOTO: REUTERS
+PHOTO: MFA/FACEBOOK

 Follow topic:

-SINGAPORE - More than 600 Singaporeans have started their journey home from southern Thailand’s Hat Yai, said Singapore’s Ministry of Foreign Affairs (MFA) on Nov 28, after
+SINGAPORE – More than 600 Singaporeans have started their journey home from southern Thailand’s Hat Yai, Singapore’s Ministry of Foreign Affairs (MFA) said on Nov 28, amid deadly floods that killed dozens

 MFA had said shortly before noon on Nov 27 that it was arranging for vans to evacuate Singaporeans from Central Hat Yai to the airport.

-Ms Vivian Tan, whose father had travelled to Hat Yai with a group of friends on Nov 21, said the overwhelming emotion she felt was of relief knowing they were due to return safely on Nov 28.
+Ms Vivian Tan, whose father had travelled to Hat Yai with a group of friends on Nov 21, said the overwhelming emotion she felt was of relief, knowing they were due to return safely on Nov 28.
+“It has been a draining week, especially when there are not many updates from them,” she said, after days of scrolling and posting for help on social media.

 Foreign Minister Vivian Balakrishnan said on Nov 27 that he had spoken to his Thai counterpart, Mr Sihasak Phuangketkeow, to convey Singapore’s concern about the situation and its readiness to provide essential supplies and support relief efforts.

-The embassy has been arranging transport to the Central Hat Yai shopping centre and Fort Senanarong military camp, and subsequently airport transfers from the mall and camp, where there was electricity, food and water.
+The embassy had been arranging transport to the Central Hat Yai shopping centre and Fort Senanarong military camp, and subsequently airport transfers from the mall and camp, where there was electricity, food and water.
 Local volunteers were also assisting Singaporeans at the Prince of Songkhla University in Hat Yai.

-On Nov 28, evacuation teams were expected to pick up those requiring assistance from the Mayflower Grande and Hadyai Golden Crown hotels in Hat Yai city, with the MFA advising Singaporeans requiring transport to head near the hotels in the afternoon.
+On Nov 28, evacuation teams were expected to pick up those requiring assistance from the Mayflower Grande and Hadyai Golden Crown hotels in Hat Yai city, with MFA advising Singaporeans requiring transport to head near the hotels in the afternoon.

 Singaporeans in the affected areas should contact the Singapore Embassy in Bangkok if they require urgent assistance.